ether/etherpad-lite/src/node/README.md

 # About the folder structure

-* **db** - all modules that are accesing the data structure and are communicating directly to the database
+* **db** - all modules that are accessing the data structure and are communicating directly to the database
 * **handler** - all modules that responds directly to requests/messages of the browser
 * **utils** - helper modules